Revisiting the first-order QCD phase transition in dense strong interaction matter: Phase structure in first-order QCD transitions

 Within the coexistence region of $N$ and $W$ phase in first-order phase transition, there is one unique solution $G_{q}^{I}$ found other than $G_{q}^{N}$ and $G_{q}^{W}$ for the gap equation, whose respective real part of the mass function $M_q$ obeys the order:

-Note that we shall only consider solutions with a positive real part of the mass function in this work.
+Note that we shall only consider the solutions with a positive real part of the mass function in this work.
 We specifically show the case at $T=60$ and 40\,MeV, for the light quark mass function $M_l$ ($l=u,d$) evaluated at $p = (\pi T,\spatial{0})$ as a function of baryon chemical potential $\mu_{B}^{}$, in \Cref{fig:mass-branches-T}.
-It is also observed that the propagator solution $G_q^{I}$ merges with $G_q^{N/W}$ on the Nambu/Wigner phase boundary, which results in the overlap of quark mass function $M_q$ as illustrated in \Cref{fig:cond-branches-T}.
+It is also observed that the propagator solution $G_q^{I}$ merges with $G_q^{N/W}$ on the Nambu/Wigner phase boundary, which is in match with in the overlap of quark mass function $M_q$ as illustrated in \Cref{fig:mass-branches-T}.

 Correspondingly, the chiral condensate, which is the order parameter for chiral phase transition, shows a similar behaviour.
 Here we illustrate this with the reduced chiral condensate $\Delta_{l,s}$, which is a regularised condensate defined as: